About Apraxia Kids

 Read More

 Brooke Rea is a Canadian pediatric Speech-Language Pathologist.
-She owns a private centre in Guelph, Ontario, which is exclusively dedicated to assessing, treating and supporting children with Motor Speech Disorders including Childhood Apraxia of Speech.
+She owns a private Centre in Guelph, Ontario dedicated to assessing, treating and supporting children with motor speech disorders including childhood apraxia of speech and childhood dysarthria.
 She spends considerable time supporting and teaching professionals and parents on their journeys with CAS, throughout Ontario and Canada.
 She is a graduate of the Apraxia Kids Intensive Training Institute (Boot Camp, 2014) and is Apraxia Kids Recognized for Advanced Training and Expertise in Childhood Apraxia of Speech.
-Brooke has lectured at numerous university and college programs and has been an invited speaker at conferences and workshops across Canada to speak about Childhood Apraxia and pediatric motor speech disorders.
+Brooke has lectured at numerous university and college programs and has been an invited speaker at conferences and workshops across North America to speak about childhood apraxia and pediatric motor speech disorders.
 In addition, Brooke also provides clinical supervision and support to students and SLPs working with CAS.
 Brooke is a licensed speech-language pathologist with the College of Audiologists and Speech-Language Pathologists of Ontario (Canada) and a Certified SLP with Speech-Language & Audiology of Canada.
-Brooke’s passion for Apraxia Kids runs deep; she a founding board member of Apraxia Kids Canada, a multi-year Walk Coordinator and fundraiser, conference speaker, and Intensive Training instructor.
+Brooke’s passion for childhood apraxia of speech runs deep; she is a founding board member and current Chair of Apraxia Kids Canada, a multi-year Apraxia Kids Walk Coordinator and fundraiser, conference speaker, and has been an Intensive Training instructor.
 She is excited to serve on the Professional Advisory Council to represent Canada and Canadian needs with respect to Apraxia Kids and their mission.

 null